-Situational bad credit is when your credit score drops due to something outside of your control.
+What is situational bad credit? - Situational bad credit is when your credit score drops due to something outside of your control.
 Many times, lenders who see car buyers with situational bad credit are willing to approve them for an auto loan.
 Examples of situational bad credit include:

-On the flip side, habitual bad credit is a spotty credit history due to poor long-term financial habits.
+What is habitual bad credit? - On the flip side, habitual bad credit is a spotty credit history due to poor long-term financial habits.
 Examples of habitual bad credit include: